noahmank/JumpIN-Game/README.md

 You have found a solution when all of the rabbits are inside brown holes!
 The end position of the foxes is not important.
 For more information regarding the rules, visit http://www.smartgamesandpuzzles.com/inventor/JumpIn.html

+# Authors

+ - Adela Tullio
+ - Aubin Musingya
+ - Kelly Harrison
+ - Liya Abebe
+ - Noah Mank

+# Deliverables

+This submission includes an up-to-date UML diagram, source code and executable code, along with documentation.

+# Advancement

+A text-based playable version of the "Jump IN" game has been implemented from the UML diagram generated.
+It has been designed to allow the user to play the game using the keyboard through the console.
+In our implementation, we included a text-based view of the board at the beginning of the game and after each move.
+In addition, we hard coded the game to only implement one puzzle challenge, challenge 1.
+We plan to expand this to allow for different puzzle challenges.

+# Known Issues

+ ADD TO ME!